 Ganymede is the largest moon in our Solar System and the only moon known to have a substantial magnetosphere.
-The magnetic field causes auroras in regions circling the moon’s north and south poles much like the auroras here on Earth.
+The magnetic field causes auroras in regions circling the moon’s north and south poles, much like the auroras here on Earth.
 Like Europa and a few moons, Ganymede is thought to have an atmosphere and subterranean ocean, overlying a liquid iron and nickel core that is believed to generate Ganymede’s magnetic field.

 Irregular Moons of Jupiter

-It is believed that the group is a remnant of the break-up of an asteroid from our Solar’s System’s asteroid belt.
+It is believed that the group is a remnant of the break-up of an asteroid from our Solar System’s asteroid belt.
 The radius of the parent asteroid is theorized to be around 89 km, slightly larger than that of Himalia, which retains approximately 87% of the mass of the original body.

-The Carme group consists of eleven moons, Carme, Taygete, Eukelade, Jupiter LVII, Chaldene, Isonoe, Kalyke, Erinome, Aitne, Kale, Pasithee, and S/2003 J9.
-These moons orbit Jupiter relatively close to each other, separated by less than 700,000 km in semi major axis and less than 0.7° in inclination.
+The Carme Group consists of eleven moons, Carme, Taygete, Eukelade, Jupiter LVII, Chaldene, Isonoe, Kalyke, Erinome, Aitne, Kale, Pasithee, and S/2003 J9.
+These moons orbit Jupiter relatively close to each other, separated by less than 700,000 km in semi-major axis and less than 0.7° in inclination.

-The Pasiphae group consists of Pasiphae, Sinope, Callirrhoe, Megaclite, Autonoe, Eurydome and Sponde.
+The Pasiphae Group consists of Pasiphae, Sinope, Callirrhoe, Megaclite, Autonoe, Eurydome, and Sponde.
 You notice that the moons of this group end with an “e”.
 That’s because the International Astronomical Union (IAU) reserves names ending in -e for all retrograde moons, including this group’s members.
 Pasiphae and Sinope are the largest moons in this group, nearby receiving the nod for symbols.

 The Amalthea Group is another set of moons found around Jupiter.
 This group is also made up of four moons.
 These moons are Thebe, Andrastea, Metis, and Amalthea.
 These moons help make up the rings of Jupiter.
 Metis is the closest moon to Jupiter.
-Andrastea is the next closest moon and is the smallest.
+Adrastea is the next closest moon and is the smallest.
 Amalthea is the third closest moon and has water ice on its surface.
 It has many other unknown elements and may contain many different craters and ridges.
 Thebe is the last inner moon and has many craters and mountains on its surface.

 Ananke is a retrograde irregular moon of Jupiter discovered by Seth Barnes Nicholson at Mount Wilson Observatory in 1951.
 Ananke received it’s name from the mythological Ananke, the personification of Necessity, and the mother of the Moirai (Fates) by Zeus.
 Upon discovery, Ananke’s original name was Jupiter XII, but was later named in 1975.It is believed that Ananke formed from the destruction of an asteroid which produced the Ananke group of satellites.
 Ananke is the largest of the Ananke satellites with a radius of around 14 km and orbits Jupiter at a distance of around 21.3 million miles.
 The satellite takes about 630 Earth days to complete one orbit.